 Cardiac Sonographer Job Outlook

 Employment opportunities for diagnostic cardiac sonography are booming right now.
-Even better, the Bureau of Labor Statistics predicts that from 2014-2024, the job field will grow an unbelievable 22%.
-This rate is higher than almost every other sector in the country.
+The Bureau of Labor Statistics forecasts that from 2018-2028, the job field will grow 14%.
+This rate is higher than the rates in almost every other sector in the country.

 As ultrasound and imaging technology advances, medical professionals are better able to detect complications without expensive, invasive methods.
 Because of its affordability, ultrasounds are typically the first tool to use for diagnosis.